AckerlyXu/heima/articles/best-practices-monitoring.md

 #### *Pulling and pushing instrumentation data*
 The instrumentation data-collection subsystem can actively retrieve instrumentation data from the various logs and other sources for each instance of the application (the *pull model*).
 Or, it can act as a passive receiver that waits for the data to be sent from the components that constitute each instance of the application (the *push model*).

 One approach to implementing the pull model is to use monitoring agents that run locally with each instance of the application.
 A monitoring agent is a separate process that periodically retrieves (pulls) telemetry data collected at the local node and writes this information directly to centralized storage that all instances of the application share.
 This is the mechanism that Azure Diagnostics implements.
 Each instance of an Azure web or worker role can be configured to capture diagnostic and other trace information that's stored locally.
 The monitoring agent that runs alongside each instance copies the specified data to Azure Storage.
-The article [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](/documentation/articles/cloud-services-dotnet-diagnostics/) provides more details on this process.
+The article [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](./cloud-services/cloud-services-dotnet-diagnostics.md) provides more details on this process.
 Some elements, such as IIS logs, crash dumps, and custom error logs, are written to blob storage.
 Data from the Windows event log, ETW events, and performance counters is recorded in table storage.
 Figure 3 illustrates this mechanism.

 ![Illustration of using a monitoring agent to pull information and write to shared storage](media/best-practices-monitoring/PullModel.png)

 *Figure 3.
 Using a monitoring agent to pull information and write to shared storage*

+> [!NOTE]
-> [AZURE.NOTE] Using a monitoring agent is ideally suited to capturing instrumentation data that's naturally pulled from a data source.
+> Using a monitoring agent is ideally suited to capturing instrumentation data that's naturally pulled from a data source.
 An example is information from SQL Server Dynamic Management Views or the length of an Azure Service Bus queue.

 It's feasible to use the approach just described to store telemetry data for a small-scale application running on a limited number of nodes in a single location.
 However, a complex, highly scalable, global cloud application might generate huge volumes of data from hundreds of web and worker roles, database shards, and other services.
 This flood of data can easily overwhelm the I/O bandwidth available with a single, central location.
 Therefore, your telemetry solution must be scalable to prevent it from acting as a bottleneck as the system expands.
 Ideally, your solution should incorporate a degree of redundancy to reduce the risks of losing important monitoring information (such as auditing or billing data) if part of the system fails.